Murder of Reagan Tokes: Investigation

 Before being kidnapped, while Tokes was at Bodega, she texted her father saying that she would call him after she left work.
-When Tokes didn't call, her parents became worried.
+When Tokes failed to call, her parents became worried.
 They spent the night trying to call and text her but got no answer.
-At around 2:00 AM Tokes's phone went dead.
+At around 2:00 AM Tokes's phone died.
 On February 9, her parents learned that she had not attended her classes.
 A missing person report was filed and news of her disappearance was spread via social media.

 The day after Tokes's murder, a park-goer discovered her naked body and called the police.
 A tattoo and a necklace helped detectives identify the victim.
 Tokes's body was later officially identified by her uncle who lived nearby.
 A forensic pathologist later testified at trial that two bullets were recovered from Tokes's head during an autopsy.
 The pathologist also said that one of the gunshot wounds Tokes suffered was fired at close range, which is supported by another forensic pathologist's testimony that her DNA was inside the barrel of the gun.

 A digital reader that was likely attached to a commercial vehicle captured the front license plate of Tokes's car after Golsby abandoned it.
 The information gathered was put into a database that police later accessed.
 Investigators then found the car in southeast Columbus.
-In the back of the car and on the ground next to it were cigarette butts with Golsby’s DNA.
+In the back of the car and on the ground next to it were cigarette butts with Golsby's DNA.
 Also inside the car was a gas can.
-Detectives found that a similar one had been purchased the night of Tokes’s murder; they later obtained a photograph of Golsby buying it.
-Golsby’s GPS bracelet placed him in the locations Tokes had been – in the street where she parked her car, at the ATMs, and at the park.
-Along with the cigarette butts, more DNA evidence against Golsby came from the rape kit performed on Tokes’s body.
+Detectives found that a similar one had been purchased the night of Tokes's murder; they later obtained a photograph of Golsby buying it.
+Golsby's GPS bracelet placed him in the locations Tokes had been – in the street where she parked her car, at the ATMs, and at the park.
+Along with the cigarette butts, more DNA evidence against Golsby came from the rape kit performed on Tokes's body.
 Gunshot residue was also found on Golsby's clothing.